circonus-labs/nad/README.md

+# DEPRECATED

+This project is no longer in active development.

+NAD is obsolete and has been replaced by the [circonus-agent](https://github.com/circonus-labs/circonus-agent).

+---

-# NAD - Node Agent Daemon
+## NAD - Node Agent Daemon

 * [Overview](#overview)
 * [Installation](#installation)